TheSkyler-Dev/LengkuasSFL/README.md

-# The ThylSFL Scripting Language
+# The LengkuasSFL Scripting Language
-ThylSFL or simply Thyl (pronounced "Thil") is an open source, embedded domain specific scripting language for real-time sensor stream filtering and setting measurement scope limits in sensor systems like for example TinyML with sensor fusion.
+LengkuasSFL or simply Lengkuas is an open source, embedded domain specific scripting language for real-time sensor stream filtering and setting measurement scope limits in sensor systems like for example TinyML with sensor fusion.

-## The `Thyl` Philosophy
+## The `LenguasSFL` Philosophy
-Thyl aims to follow the following key characteristics:
+LengkuasSFL aims to follow the following key characteristics:
 - Concise and easily readable
 - Prototyping and production in one single language
 - Can be interpreted or cpmpiled